Applied Linguistics Association of Australia Awards

 View more details...

-PhD student members are invited to share their work with the broader ALAA community through our 2023 ALAA 3 minute thesis (3MT®) competition.
-The 3MT competition was developed by the University of Queensland and challenges students to explain their thesis to a non-specialist audience in no more than 180 seconds, and using only ONE Powerpoint slide.
+PhD student members are invited to share their work with the broader ALAA community through our 2025 ALAA 3 minute thesis (3MT®) competition.
+The 3MT competition challenges students to explain their thesis to a non-specialist audience in no more than 180 seconds, and using only ONE Powerpoint slide.
 For the ALAA competition, applicants will initially enter a video of their presentation.
-Finalists will then be invited to present live at a Zoom final open to members of the public on Friday 20 October at 4pm (AEDST).
+Finalists will then be invited to present live at a Zoom final open to members of the public on Friday 26 September at 4pm (AEDST).

 View more details...